Siegel-Veech Measures of Convex Flat Cone Spheres: Abstract

 \section{Abstract}

-A classical theorem of Siegel gives the average number of lattice points in bounded subsets of $\mathbb{R}^n$.
-Motivated by this result, Veech introduced an analogue for translation surfaces, known as the Siegel–Veech formula, which describes the average number of saddle connections of bounded length on the moduli space of translation surfaces.
+A classical theorem of Siegel gives the average number of lattice points in bounded subsets of Euclidean space.
+Motivated by this, Veech introduced the Siegel--Veech formula for translation surfaces, describing the average number of saddle connections of bounded length.
 However, no such formula is known for flat surfaces with cone angles that are irrational multiples of $\pi$.

-A convex flat cone sphere is a Riemann sphere equipped with a conformal flat metric with conical singularities, all of whose cone angles lie in the interval $(0, 2\pi)$.
-In this paper, we extend the Siegel–Veech formula to this setting.
-We define a generalized Siegel–Veech transform and prove that it belongs to $L^\infty$ on the moduli space.
-This leads to the definition of a Siegel–Veech measure on $\mathbb{R}_{>0}$, obtained by integrating the Siegel–Veech transform over the moduli space.
-This measure can be viewed as a generalization of the classical Siegel–Veech formula.
-We show that it is absolutely continuous and piecewise real analytic.
+A convex flat cone sphere is the Riemann sphere with a flat cone metric whose cone angles lie in $(0,2\pi)$.
+In this paper, we extend the Siegel--Veech theory to convex flat cone spheres by introducing generalized transforms that are uniformly bounded on moduli space and give rise to Siegel--Veech measures on the positive real line.
+We prove that these measures are absolutely continuous and piecewise real analytic.
+In contrast to translation surfaces, which benefit from $GL(2,\mathbb{R})$ dynamics, our approach instead uses tools from o-minimality.

-Finally, we study the asymptotic behavior of this measure on small intervals $(0,\varepsilon)$ as $\varepsilon \to 0$, providing an analogue of Siegel–Veech constants for convex flat cone spheres.
+Finally, we analyze the asymptotic behavior of the Siegel--Veech measure near zero, obtaining results that parallel the computation of Siegel--Veech constants in the translation surface case.